coxy1989/coxy1989/site/md/cv.md

 - *Courses:*
 	- I read Tibshirani and Hastie's *Introduction to Statistical Learning With applications in R* [and did the labs and exercises in Python rather than R](https://github.com/coxy1989/isl).
 I implemented several of the algorithms from that book and *The Elements of Statistical Learning* [from scratch in numpy](https://github.com/coxy1989/algs).
 	- I took Andrew Ng's [*Machine Learning*](https://github.com/coxy1989/ng_ml), [*Neural Networks and Deep Learning*](https://www.coursera.org/account/accomplishments/records/8PMHWASDBR88) and [*Sequence Models*](https://www.coursera.org/account/accomplishments/records/DTG5PML6SWAJ) courses.
 I also took Jeremy Howard's fast.ai course.
-	- I took Pavel Grinfeld's Linear Algebra course from Drexel, available via [lem.ma](https://www.lem.ma/) and Imperial College's [Mathematics for Machine Learning specialisation](https://www.coursera.org/account/accomplishments/specialization/certificate/ARMLMTNPZJTD).
+	- I took Pavel Grinfeld's Linear Algebra course from Drexel, available via [lem.ma](https://www.lem.ma/) and took Imperial College's [Mathematics for Machine Learning specialisation](https://www.coursera.org/account/accomplishments/specialization/certificate/ARMLMTNPZJTD).

 *I kept a [learning log](https://www.coxy1989.com/learning_log.html) from 15/07/2018 up until 18/12/2018, when I got tired of keeping it up to date :s*

 ### Software Engineer @ [Touchpress](https://en.wikipedia.org/wiki/Touchpress) (which became) [Amphio](https://www.amphio.co/): *July 2015 - July 2018*

 - *Systems:* Our team delivered core services for important artistic and scientific institutions.
 I was lead software engineer on the [ISO Library](https://www.amphio.co/iso.html) and [IOP events](https://www.amphio.co/iop-events.html) projects.
-I wrote the web front-ends in Clojurescript and implemented the lambda functions and workers on the backend in Python.
+I wrote the web front-ends in Clojurescript and implemented (AWS) lambda functions and workers on the backend in Python.
 I deployed these systems on AWS using Terraform and used CircleCI for continuous integration and delivery.

 - *Prototyping:* I [implemented](https://github.com/coxy1989/soundarama_open_source) a novel distributed PA system called *"Soundarama"* for a series of events at Frank Gehry's iconic *Fondation Louis Vuitton* gallery in Paris.
 The system connected one hundred iOS devices owned by the gallery to enable a DJ, using an iPad, to play audio stems though the devices in very tight musical time.
 Participants could augment the sound using the accelerometer and gyroscope in their devices.
 I wrote the applications in Swift using the functional reactive programming paradigm afforded by the ReactiveCocoa library.